Ashiqur1819/Click2Earn-Client-Side/README.md

 ![Click2Earn Screenshot](https://i.ibb.co.com/Vp5J68Wx/click2earn.png)

-Welcome to Click2Earn!
-This application allows users to earn money by completing small tasks, managing tasks as buyers, and overseeing operations as administrators.
-Built using the MERN stack, this platform ensures a seamless and secure experience for all roles.
+## Overview

+Click2Earn enables users to complete small tasks and earn rewards.
+It provides **secure authentication, task creation and management, payment processing, and withdrawal options**.
+Users can register as **Workers** to complete tasks, **Buyers** to create and manage tasks, or **Admins** to oversee the platform.
+The system ensures a smooth and efficient experience with a structured reward system and role-based access control.

 ## Website Details